CenterForSpatialResearch/hnyc-spatial-linkage/README.md

   - `disambiguation_1850_v1.ipynb` runs disambiguation process on 1850 ES output
 - `/disambiguation_1880` contains all work related to disambiguation of 1880 data
   - `Confidence_Score_Tuning.ipynb`: Documents confidence score tuning process
+  - `Confidence_Score_Tuning_v02.ipynb`: Confidence score tuning results used for 1850 v02 disambiguation run (10/2020), uses old version of 1880 data because of data issues with new 1880
+  - `Confidence_Score_Tuning_new_1880_data_draft.ipynb`: Attempt to tune confidence score with new 1880 data, revealed that there was an issue with the data
   - `/_archived`: archived scripts
     - `/confidence_score`
       - `preprocess.ipynb`: preprocessing of data including generation of metaphones